 From vitamin A to zinc, there’s a whole alphabet of vitamins and minerals that the human body needs on a regular basis to function properly.
 One of those key compounds is magnesium.
-Virtually every organ requires some amount of it, and getting proper intake can offer a range of benefits like keeping bones strong and preventing certain diseases.
+Virtually every organ requires some amount of it, and getting proper intake can offer a range of benefits.

 Health benefits of magnesium

-Magnesium plays a role in a wide range of different human health processes, and is used up by nearly every component of the body, from the heart to the kidneys and muscles.
+Magnesium plays a role in a variety of different human health processes, and is used up by nearly every component of the body, from the heart to the kidneys and muscles.

 Not only is it an essential mineral itself, but magnesium also helps the body regulate other vitamins and minerals like calcium, potassium, copper, zinc, and vitamin D. Here are just some of the ways magnesium influences almost every part of the body.

-Combining a low-fat diet plan with foods rich in magnesium can naturally help to reduce blood pressure—and lower blood pressure is a key part of reducing the risk of stroke and otherwise keeping the heart healthy.
+Combining a low-fat diet plan with foods rich in magnesium may naturally help to reduce blood pressure.
 In fact, studies have found that there is as much as a 58 percent lower chance of heart attack in those who have proper levels of magnesium.